sergiomaciel/nginx-reverse-proxy/README.md

 docker-compose up -d
 ```

-## Link a website to the running nginx-proxy
+## Running applications behind the proxy

 The `docker-compose.yml` file of the website, you want to link, should
 include the following instructions provided in the template available in